-An end stop is a piece of steel that lives at each end of a sliding gate's range of travel and physically halts the gate.
-The closed-position end stop sits at the catcher post side and stops the gate over-shooting the latch.
-The open-position end stop sits at the runout end and stops the gate sliding off its rail entirely (which would be expensive and dangerous).
+An end stop is a block of steel at each end of a sliding gate's travel that stops the gate.
+One sits at the catcher post end so the gate does not over-run the latch.
+The other sits at the runout end so the gate cannot slide off its rail, which would be dangerous.

 For a tracked sliding gate, the stops bolt to the V-track or U-track itself.
 For a cantilever, they bolt to the cantilever rail or to the receive post bracket.